October 28, 2019

 The default method for managing Microsoft Office 365 with all included applications is by using a web browser and connecting to the web interface of Office 365 Admin Center and Exchange Admin Center.
 This standard method has an intuitive graphical interface, but sometimes the capabilities of the graphical user interface are not enough.
 For example, when you need to perform similar actions with tens or hundreds of user accounts, it is better to use the CLI (command line interface) rather than the GUI (graphical user interface).
 Moreover, some actions that can be done with Exchange Online cmdlets are not available in the Admin Center.

 Microsoft provides PowerShell to manage the products in the command line interface.
 Many administrators have the habit of managing Microsoft Exchange Server via PowerShell.
 However, standard commands of the Exchange PowerShell module that work in the local environment with a standalone instance of Microsoft Exchange Server installed on a physical server or a virtual machine cannot be used with Exchange 365 running in the cloud.
-This is because standard PowerShell commands cannot connect to cloud services such as Azure and Office 365, including Exchange Online.
+This is because standard PowerShell commands cannot connect to cloud services such as Azure and Office 365 backup, including Exchange Online.
 For this reason, you will need to install special PowerShell modules that allow you to connect to Office 365.
 The details of this process are covered in today’s blog post that explains multiple methods of how to connect to Exchange Online PowerShell and consists of the following parts:

 - The Working Principle